 Keep it local

 Even something as simple as shopping locally can help you feel part of the community.
-Wanstead has an amazing High Street full of independent shops, and Buckhurst Hill’s Queen’s Road is no different.
+Wanstead has an amazing High Street full of independent shops, as does Forest Gate, and Buckhurst Hill’s Queen’s Road is no different.

 There are also a number of farmer’s markets held across East London and West Essex, and if you want regular, locally-grown fruit and veg, make sure you check out OrganicLea.
 This workers’ cooperative have been growing amazing produce in Chingford for a number of years.
 Their box scheme is a great way to cut down your carbon footprint and get better food for your family too.